Chalermdej-l/Final_Project_FredETE/README.md

 For Map data, we store them in the Map folder.

-We use Google BigQuery to call the data using external table data sources this connection is defined in [Terraform](/infra/bq.tf) file.
+We use Google BigQuery to connect to the data using external table data sources this connection is defined in [Terraform](/infra/bq.tf) file.
-I separated the dataset into 2 datasets for development and production.
+The dataset is seperate into 2 datasets for development and production.

 ### (3) Data tranformation